MichaelLarocca/blog-michael-jude-larocca/posts/2021/10-21/HowToParticipateInHacktoberfest.md

 $git config --global user.name "Your name"
 ```

-**Since I'm stubborn and like to control everything, I did not set my user name and e-mail globally and often forgot to add them when working on new projects.**
+**Since I'm stubborn and like to control everything, I did not set my user name and e-mail globally and often forget to add them when working on new projects.**

 ```
 $git config user.email "your email"